 Ah, my personal favorite stage of the night.
-If you’re like me, then you’re absolutely heading to a nightclub to awkwardly dance the night away and then waking up with only your Snapchat story to refresh your memory of the night before.
+If you’re like me, then you’re absolutely heading to a nightclub to awkwardly dance the night away and then wake up with only a Snapchat story to refresh your memory of the night before.
 Let’s cut to the chase.

-Chapeau Rouge is my absolutely favorite place to go.
+Chapeau Rouge is my absolute favorite place to go.
 Crazy, crazy, crazy crowd here and DJs that always play some great music.
-There are three levels to this club, so you’re bound to find one you like.
-My favorite level is the one where you get really sweaty, dance on top of couches, and make a complete fool of yourself.
+There are three levels in this club, so you’re bound to find one you like.
+My favorite floor is the one where you get really sweaty, dance on top of couches, and make a complete fool of yourself.
 You’ll know which one it is.

 Retro is a place that can get very crazy, very fast.
 If you’re not drunk enough, this place might be overwhelming or feel like too much.
 If you’re at that perfect level, this is where you’ll want to be.
 Expect to be sweaty and disgusting within 30 minutes.
 Hey, no one’s judging.

 Music Club Zlaty Strom (the underground part of the Golden Tree Hotel) is my “safe bet” place to go.
-It is right by the Charles Bridge and Old Town Square, and has a few different areas as well.
+It is right by the Charles Bridge and Old Town Square and has a few different rooms as well.
 It has its share of sit down areas where you can share a giant fishbowl with the homies.
 Once you get to your preferred level of drunkness, there are several dancefloors.
-I have personally experienced some crazy stuff here, so it might not be where the locals go, but you can have a lot of fun here.
+I have personally experienced some crazy stuff here.
+It might not be where the locals go, but you can have a lot of fun here.
 Plus, it is in walking distance of everything from drunk food, the metro station, and the Charles Bridge.

 There’s a five-story club called Karlovy Lazne that a lot of people are always curious about going to.
 I personally didn’t mind it but it is pretty touristy.
 It is a massive club and each level has its own vibe.
 There’s one floor with old American disco music, one that played EDM, and one that plays hip-hop and R&B. Pick your poison.
 Drinks are expensive and they do not take card here.
 It is right in the center of Prague, just a block away from Charles Bridge, so it will be crowded, touristy and pricy.